DavidBarker05/SDL-Game/README.md

 This is a game I am making in C++ with SDL.
 Right now I don't know what game I want to make exactly, but I am just learning things and writing the backend.
-Currently I am busy with uni assignments so this project is on break.
+Currently I am busy with uni assignments so I work on and off on this project.